ezimms99/608-mod5/README.md

   - You can combine arrays by adding more columns or more rows -- known as horizontal and vertical stacking.
   - Combine two arrays using hstack to combine horizontalls or vstack to combine vertically.

+  Pandas series:
+  - A series is an enhances one-dimensional array.
+  - Series support custom indexing, including even non-integer indices like strings.
+  - The default indice starts at 0.
+  - Pandas displays a series in a two-column format.
+  - Can use mean, count, min, max, std, and describe.
+  - The describe method produces all stats.
+  - The interquartile range is the 75% minus 25% quartile.
+  - You can also create a series with custom indices.
+  - You can initialize a series with a dictionary, its keys become the series' indices and its values become the elements.

+  DataFrames:
+  - A dataframe is an enhanced two-dimensional array.
+  - Can change the indices on a dataframe.
+  - The loc attribute allows you to access a row by its label.
+Can also use iloc
+  - You can also use an index as a slice.
+  - Can select subsets of rows and columns.
+  - Compatible with boolean indexing where you can look for specific values, ie all grades over 90.
+  - Grades that don't satisfy the condition are represented as NaN (Not a Number).
+  - Can use at and iat to get a single value from a DataFrame.
+  - Can use describe on data frames as well.
+  - Can Transpose use .T
+  - sort_index allows you to sort rows in descending order.
+  - axis=1 keyword argument indicates that we wish to sort the column indices.

+  Chapter 8 Notes:

+  Formatting Strings:
+  - Presentation Types
+    -